wchh-2000/SAMPolyBuild/README.md

 ## Inference
 ### Prompt mode
-You can use the trained model [prompt_interactive.pth](https://pan.baidu.com/s/1ak-nA032Mf342QHXD8JNug?pwd=8a0q) to predict the building polygons on the images.
+You can use the trained model prompt_interactive.pth from [Baidu Cloud](https://pan.baidu.com/s/1ak-nA032Mf342QHXD8JNug?pwd=8a0q) / [Google Drive](https://drive.google.com/file/d/1meU9SCnXxwAuTYkK0GRtrzRsnAYDgG6B/view?usp=drive_link) to predict the building polygons on the images.
 Change the **args.imgpth** to the corresponding image path and specify the bounding box prompt coordinates in the **bbox** and prompt point coordinates in the **prompt_point** (selectable).
 ```shell
 python infer_poly_crop.py
 ```